warwickdatascience/into-the-tidyverse/session-two/session_two_presentation.md

 ====================================
 left: 50%

-* Common-separated value (CSV) files are almost certainly the most common storage format for flat data
+* Comma-separated value (CSV) files are almost certainly the most common storage format for flat data
 * Each observation occupies its own line and fields are separated by commas (hence the name)
 * CSVs can contain a header row with column names, although this is not always the case